Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Limited edition booking on the great hiking adventure in Iceland

 Mattia has now released a limited edition photo book in only 806 copies, one for each kilometer hiked.
-It contains thoughts by Mattia and 40 images from his trek.
-The book is called “Materia Instabile” and is both in Italian and English.
-It is printed by “best printing house in the world Grafica Veneta Spa”.
+It contains Mattia’s thoughts and 40 images from his trek.
+The book is called “Materia Instabile” and is available in both Italian and English.
+It is printed by “the best printing house in the world, Grafica Veneta Spa”.
 “Materia Instabile” is the final mark on an incredible project that has lasted for an entire year.
 Mattia comments: “We even chose a certain paper – Munken Lynx – Arctic Paper – because every single detail needs to be perfect.”

 The Icelandic highlands as featured in the Materia Instabile.